Flag Football League Rules

 -

-Unnecessary Roughness: Any excessive physical action against an opposing player during or after the play.
+Any excessive physical action against an opposing player during or after the play.
 Includes: wrapping up, tackling, or grabbing and holding a ball carrier when trying to pull a flag, hitting a quarterback’s arm as a rusher, or roughly pushing an offensive player out of bounds.
 Any player who receives two unnecessary roughness penalties in one game shall be ejected from the game.

 Defensive unnecessary roughness penalties will result in the offense being awarded a first down and 10 yards from the original line of scrimmage.